Oh hi there, good day to you. My name is Sander, a passionate developer with a creative mind™.

 });

-To play nice with Suspense we need to have a method in which we can wrap our promise.
+To play nice with Suspense you need to have a method in which you can wrap our promise.

-For this we can create a poor-mans implementation of Reacts use hook1.
+For this, create a poor-mans implementation of Reacts use hook1.

 // This is a poor-mans implementation of Reacts use hook